 HIV encephalopathy can’t be cured, but it can be slowed or managed with treatment such as antiretroviral therapy.

 HIV encephalopathy causes symptoms related to cognitive function, mood, and personality.
 For example, you might notice that it’s getting harder to remember details of the day.
 Or you’ve lost interest in what have always been your favorite activities.

 It also causes problems with physical movement.
 For example, it might start to take longer to do simple tasks like tying your shoes or buttoning your shirt.
 Or you can’t walk as quickly as you used to, and you stumble more often.

 These problems develop slowly and get progressively worse as the infection spreads.
 Symptoms vary from person to person and may include:

 In HIV encephalopathy, the brain swells.
 This affects both brain volume and brain structure, causing memory and cognitive problems and eventually dementia.
-The more the infection spreads within the brain, the worse the dementia becomes.

 In the brain, the virus can mutate, making it quite different from HIV that’s circulating in the blood.
 This evolution and compartmentalization makes some treatments less effective in the brain than they are in other parts of the body.

 HIV encephalopathy starts with mild symptoms that gradually worsen.
 These are the stages of HIV encephalopathy progression.

 - Stage 0.
 Your mental and motor functions are normal.